8,545,000 pageviews

 Diane Staudte and the Power of Poison

 In 2012, 62-year-old Mark Staudte resided with his wife Diane and their four children in a modest neighborhood in Springfield, Missouri.
-The couple had met years earlier at a small Lutheran College in Kansas.
+The couple met years earlier at a small Lutheran College in Kansas.
 While active in the church, Diane and Mark kept to themselves.
-A man with strong political opinions who regularly wrote letters to the editor, Mr. Staudte had not been good at holding down a steady job.
+A man with strong political opinions who regularly wrote letters to the editor, Mr. Staudte was not good holding down a steady job.
 He eventually stopped trying and devoted most of his time to family matters and playing in a band he formed called "Messing With Destiny."

 Mark Staudte's 51-year-old wife Diane played the organ at church and unlike her husband didn't have much to say.
 The couple's oldest child, 26-year-old Shaun, suffered from a mild form of autism.
 Sarah Staudte, 24, was having a hard time finding a job.
 Rachel Staudte, two years younger than her sister Sarah, was a dean's list student at Missouri State University.
 She played the flute at church.
 The youngest member of the family was an eleven-year-old girl.

 On April 8, 2012, Easter Sunday, Mark Stuadte died suddenly at home.
-To the emergency personnel who rushed to the house Diane explained that her husband hadn't been feeling well.
+To the emergency personnel who rushed to the house, Diane explained that her husband hadn't been feeling well.
 He had recently experienced three seizures.
 When asked if her husband had a history of this she said he had not suffered seizures in the past.

 The Greene County Medical Examiner Dr. Douglas Anderson, without an autopsy or ordering toxicological tests, ruled Mark Staudte's manner of death as natural.
 The forensic pathologist did not identify specifically what had caused this man to die.
 Pursuant to Diane Staudte's instructions her husband's body was cremated.
 At his memorial service friends and family couldn't help noticing that Diane's demeanor bordered on jubilant.

-On September 2, 2012, almost five months after Mark Staudte's sudden and mysterious passing tragedy once again visited the Staudte house.
+On September 2, 2012, almost five months after Mark Staudte's sudden and mysterious passing, tragedy once again visited the Staudte house.
 This time it was Diane's oldest child Shaun who became ill and suddenly died at the age of 26.
-Once again Dr. Douglas Anderson, without the aid of an autopsy or toxicological tests, ruled his death as natural.
+Once again Dr. Douglas Anderson, without the aid of an autopsy or toxicological tests, ruled his death natural.
 The medical examiner did not, however, identify the disease that had taken the young man's life.
 Diane Staudte made sure that Shaun's body, like his father's, was consumed by fire.
 For a woman who, within a period of five months had lost her husband and her oldest child, Diane seemed unfazed by the unexpected deaths.
 Indeed, her spirits seemed to have been lifted.

 Sarah Staudte fell ill on June 10, 2013.
 Paramedics came to the house and rushed her to a nearby hospital.
 The next day as the 24-year-old fought for her life the Springfield police received a second anonymous tip in which the caller accused Diane Staudte of poisoning the third member of her family.
 This time the Springfield police sent a detective to the hospital to question doctors and nurses.

-According to hospital personnel who were caring for the young woman, her mother had visited the patient briefly during which time she joked around with the medical staff.
+According to hospital personnel who were caring for the young woman, her mother visited the patient briefly during which time she joked around with the medical staff.
 One of the nurses informed the detective that Diane Staudte told hospital personnel that she wasn't going to let her daughter's illness ruin a Florida vacation she planned to take in the near future.
 A physician described Sarah's condition as "very suspicious."
 The doctor told the investigator that in his opinion she had been poisoned.
 Sarah Staudte returned home after a week in the hospital.

-When detectives questioned Rachel Staudte, the 22-year-old college student, she admitted that she had helped her mother commit the crimes.
-The two of them had used the Internet to research how to administer antifreeze as a poisoning agent.
+When detectives questioned Rachel Staudte, the 22-year-old college student, she admitted that she helped her mother commit the crimes.
+The two of them used the Internet to research how to administer antifreeze as a poisoning agent.

 On June 21, 2013 a Greene County assistant prosecutor charged Diane and Rachel Staudte with two counts of first-degree murder and one count of first-degree assault.
 The judge denied both women bail.